inidun/Project-PM-minutes-and-notes/UNESCO SSI paper notes.md

 On that basis, identify several text-analytical methods we want to use to test these.
 Prepare a list of these methods (with reference to tools created for earlier projects) to present to Roger and Andreas by end of August 2020.

+**_Identifying text-analytical methods to use on UNESCO's SSIs_**

+I have started a file (in my own notes) called "Claims to Test".
+There I list claims historians have made that seem to be suitable for testing with digital methods.
+I divide these claims up by the corpus in which they would make sense to test, although of course some of these could be tested in all three.

+The point _here_ is to make the link from (1) the claim, to (2) how (through which methods) we could test/explore it, to (3) which text-analytical tools would be most appropriate for these tasks?

+...